JanneMattila/www/docs/_posts/2024/05/2024-05-13-arc-enabled-kubernetes-and-entra-workload-id.markdown

      | https://docs.microsoft.com/en-us/azure/active-directory/develop/workload-identity-federation Trace ID: 76057962-ba13-43fe-9902-a9960a412301 Correlation ID: a775f8a5-1f7c-4682-bb5c-7b29e015dc8e Timestamp: 2024-04-26 11:17:20Z Could not find tenant id for provided tenant domain 'f3296a34-479c-401a-a838-4a61d2d94703'.
 ```

-The most important part of the above error is:

 > **AADSTS700213**: No matching federated
 > identity record found for presented assertion subject
 > _system:serviceaccount:network-app:workload-identity-sa-abc_.